 SMQ Technical Tools

-The MSSO browsers (both the Desktop and Web-Based browsers) allow for searching and viewing the contents of SMQs and they include additional details such as the SMQ description (definition) and development notes.
+The MSSO browsers (the Desktop, Web-Based, and Mobile browsers) allow for searching and viewing the contents of SMQs and they include additional details such as the SMQ description (definition) and development notes.
 In addition, both MSSO browsers have an SMQ Analysis feature which allows users to upload a set of coded data and apply SMQs to it.

 An Excel spreadsheet containing the terms in each production SMQ is available from MSSO and JMO (see Appendix, Section 6.1).
 This spreadsheet allows a user to transfer SMQ terms to query tools.
 File specifications related to SMQs are found in the “MedDRA Distribution File Format Document” supplied with each MedDRA version.